-PG Fellowship (formerly known as Pleasant Grove United Methodist Church) is the oldest, active church in Putnam County, Tennessee and touts the oldest Sunday School in the county as well.
+PG Fellowship (Pleasant Grove) is the oldest, active church in Putnam County, Tennessee and touts the oldest Sunday School in the county as well.

 On November 12th, 1812 at Fountain Head, Tennessee, the Tennessee Conference

 was organized and its President Bishop Frances Asbury came and held a revival